faucetsdn/daq/README.md

 Contact the project owner to obtain a new certificate for a testing dashboard page on an already existing cloud project.
 Alternatively set up a new project by following the [Firebase install instructions](docs/firebase.md).
-The `bin/stress_test` script is useful for setting up a continous testing environment: it runs in the background and pipes the output into a rotating set of logfiles.
+The `bin/stress_test` script is useful for setting up a continuous testing environment: it runs in the background and pipes the output into a rotating set of logfiles.

 ## Debugging